CharanSamsani/aws_pipeline/README.md

-# aws_pipeline
+## aws_pipeline

-An extensive CI/CD pipeline solely based on AWS services.
+_An extensive CI/CD pipeline solely based on AWS services._
-For more details about the pipeline and to get some detailed instructions on how to design a
+_For more details about the pipeline and to get some detailed instructions on how to design a basic AWS CI/CD pipeline, kindly please refer to my wiki pages in this repository._